ahmed-machine/mapbh/README.md

 3. **Geometric Transformation**: Using GDAL for spatial rectification from source projection to target projection using GCPs, with additional cutlines and stitching for multi-sheet sets.
 4. **Tile Generation**: Converting to MBTiles format for web serving

-Where coordinates and projection information are unavailable, we get creative with with landmarks, research, and approximation.
-Due to this as well as historical inaccuracy in maps, not all maps align perfectly but we try our best.
+Where coordinates and projection information are unavailable, we get creative with landmarks, research, and approximation.
+Due to these reasons as well as historical inaccuracy in maps, not all maps align perfectly.

 ### Processing Scripts